Balakov/MiSTer-LaserCase/README.md

 Plans for a laser-cut case for the [MiSTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki) FPGA project and add-on boards.

-There are many options for 3D printed cases for the MiSTer project, but I haven't been able to find any open source plans for those of us with access to a laser cutter.
+There are many options for 3D printed cases for the MiSTer project, but I haven't been able to find many open source plans for those of us with access to a laser cutter.
 I designed this case to fit my specific configuration of MiSTer:

 * DE10 Nano FPGA board
 * IO Board 5.6 XL